baig/pandoc-csv2table/README.md

 > \!\[This text will become the table caption\](table.csv)

 You can use Pandoc Markdown in the CSV file.
-It will be parsed by the Pandoc Markdown Reader.
+It will be parsed by the Pandoc Markdown Reader before insertion into the document.

+See [example.md][example-md] and the rendered [pdf][example-pdf] version in the Examples folder for more details on usage.

 ## Configuration String